Unit 1 - Practice Quiz

 Poisson and Laplace equations Easy

-B. The electric field is zero
+A. The magnetic field is zero

-C. The magnetic field is zero
+C. The electric field is zero

-D. The charge density is zero
+D. The charge density is constant but non-zero

 9 Which equation relates the Laplacian of the electric potential to the charge density ?